Damianofds/toolbox/README.md

 # toolbox
-just some ready to use boilerplate
+Just some personal ready-to-use boilerplate and exercises.